stride3d/stride-docs/en/manual/scenes/sub-scenes.md

 ## Adding a sub-scene in Game Studio

-Sub-scenes added in Game Studio won't affect how they are loaded at runtime.
-Adding them here is only done **for organization purposes**.

 To add a sub scene, **drag and drop** a scene asset onto the **Entity tree**.

 TODO: IMAGE

+> [!NOTE]
+> Sub-scenes added in Game Studio won't affect how they are loaded at runtime.
+Adding them here is only done **for organization purposes**.

 ## Toggling sub-scenes in Game Studio